anne-gert/favorite-links/README.md

 documentation.

 It is also possible to supply one's own configuration with the links= URL argument.
-The value may an absolute or relative URL.
+The value may be an absolute or relative URL.
 This can also be used with a direct link to GitHub:
 <https://html-preview.github.io/?url=https://github.com/anne-gert/favorite-links/master/favorites.html&links=example-links.txt>.
+See <a href="external-files.html">external-files.html</a> for more details.

 This contents can be edited from the page (via the Gears icon) and stored in the browser's LocalStorage.